barbaraaliverti/boilerplate-project-timestamp/README.md

 # Timestamp Microservice - challenge solution

-This is a solution to the [Timestamp Microservice](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice).
-FreeCodeCamp is a platform to help people learn to code for free.
+This is a solution to the [Timestamp Microservice](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice) challenge.
+FreeCodeCamp is a platform to help people learn to code for free. :)

 ## Table of contents